MPES: Project Management in the Health Sector

 • Identify, prevent, and address the environmental impacts of industrial activities

-TEACHING RESOURCES AND PROFESSIONAL EXPERIENCE
+TEACHING SKILLS AND PROFESSIONAL EXPERIENCE

-• Learning Lab, flipped classroom, interactive seminars, company visits, project-based learning
+Learning Lab, flipped classroom, interactive seminars, company visits, project-based learning

 CAREER OPPORTUNITIES

-Download the file
+Download the fact sheet

-Video: interview with a work-study student as part of INSIDE IS ISMA
+Video: Interview with a work-study student as part of INSIDE IS ISMA

 TU : PROJECT MANAGEMENT IN HEALTHCARE (S1)